ysfmrbt/ysfmrbt/README.md

 ## Projects I'm currently building :

--⚡ A full-stack test automation web application for SiFAST using Symfony, React and MongoDB (End of Studies project).
+⚡ A full-stack test automation web application for SiFAST using Symfony, React and MongoDB (End of Studies project).

--⚡ Youtube video downloader desktop application using Tauri, Svelte, SQLite and ytdl.
+⚡ Youtube video downloader desktop application using Tauri, Svelte, SQLite and ytdl.

+⚡ My personal website and blog using React [https://yssf.me].

 ## Technologies I'm excited about / learning :
 💖 Embedded Systems Programming.